robillardstudio/laion2B-en-aesthetic-minified/README.md

 Gaëtan Robillard, 2023.

-With the included notebook, this repo proposes a quick method to reduce the LAION-Aesthetics V1 to a 10K images folder.
-The 10K sample is then downloaded and hereby made available in the /images folder.
+This repository, along with the included notebook, offers a method to extract a 10,000-image subset from the LAION-Aesthetics V1 dataset.
+These selected images are then downloaded and made accessible in the /images folder.
+The primary goal of this repository is to facilitate access to a manageable subset of images from the renowned LAION dataset for educational purposes and to enable groundbreaking analysis.

 Laion-aesthetic contains 120M aesthetic samples (score > 7).
 Details at https://github.com/LAION-AI/laion-datasets/blob/main/laion-aesthetic.md